RuchaWete/Transfer-learning/README.md

 ##since we are providing the input of just 5 images we set the batch_size to 4(0 to 4).
 ##a learning rate of 0.01 is chosen.
 ##the variables in the top layer of resnet model are chosen and then stored in the array 'fine_tune_array'.
-##"model_training" function is defined for the forward and backward propoagation in a single training example. inside it we define another function 'training_step'. this takes as arguements the
+/"model_training" function is defined for the forward and backward propoagation in a single training example. inside it we define another function 'training_step'. this takes as arguements the